ANALYZE Command

 How is ANALYZE different from VACUUM?

 ANALYZE collects statistics for the query planner.
 VACUUM reclaims storage from dead rows created by UPDATE and DELETE operations and updates the visibility map used by index-only scans.
-VACUUM ANALYZE does both in one pass.
+VACUUM ANALYZE does both in one pass, which is the most efficient option when you need both.

 Does autovacuum run ANALYZE automatically?

 Yes.
-The autovacuum daemon runs ANALYZE automatically when a table has accumulated enough changed rows (by default, 20% of its row count plus 50 rows).
-You can monitor autovacuum activity through pg_stat_user_tables.
+The autovacuum daemon runs ANALYZE automatically when a table has accumulated enough changed rows—by default 20% of its row count plus 50 rows.
+You can monitor this through pg_stat_user_tables and tune the threshold per table.

 When should I increase the statistics target for a column?

-Increase the statistics target with ALTER TABLE ...
+Increase the target with ALTER TABLE ...
 ALTER COLUMN ...
-SET STATISTICS N when EXPLAIN ANALYZE shows large row-count misestimates on a column, especially for highly skewed data or high-cardinality columns used in WHERE clauses or JOINs.
-Common values are 200–500.
+SET STATISTICS N when EXPLAIN ANALYZE shows large row-count misestimates on a column with skewed data or high cardinality used in WHERE clauses or JOINs.
+Common values are 200–500; the default is 100.

 Is ANALYZE safe to run on a production database?

 Yes.
 ANALYZE takes only a brief share lock during the sampling phase and does not block reads or writes.
 It is designed to run concurrently with normal database activity.
-Running it on individual tables or columns further limits the scope and duration.
+Running it on individual tables or specific columns further limits its scope and duration.